What should I do if I think my family member is considering suicide?

 - Talk to your family member about how they are feeling.
 Asking about suicide won’t cause or increase suicidal thoughts, or cause the person to act on them.
 It may help them feel less isolated and scared.
 It may also allow you to see how you can help.

-- Encourage and help your loved one to stay away from alcohol and other drugs.
+- Encourage and help your family member to stay away from alcohol and other drugs.

 - Create a support network of family and friends who can accompany your family member to their health care appointments, or to other places they find stressful.